 Plastic: plastic wrap, plastic water bottles, food packaging

-In addition to minimizing exposure to the sources above, what else can you do?
+In addition to minimizing exposure to the sources above, what else can you do for detoxing chemicals and heavy metals?

 • Use naturally based body care products whenever possible.
 Avoid ones that contain chemical fragrances, colors, and preservatives.